Alesagal/BlazorJSInterop/README.md

 }
 ```

-5. Inject your interface into any of your files as you would do with any another service.
+5. Inject your interface into any of your files as you would do with any other service.